f18m/cmonitor/README.md

 # cmonitor - lightweight container monitor

 A **Docker, LXC, Kubernetes, database-free, lightweight container performance monitoring solution**, perfect for ephemeral containers
 (e.g. containers used for DevOps automatic testing).
-Can also be used with InfluxDB and Grafana to monitor long-lived containers in real-time.
+Can also be used with InfluxDB, Prometheus and Grafana to monitor long-lived containers in real-time.

 The project is composed by 2 parts: